 Because of that, we’ve decided to take a look at some of the most common CX misconceptions and try to make things a bit clearer.

-Big Data and CX
+Big data and CX

 You’ve probably already heard quite a lot about big data.
-Basically, this term refers to the huge amounts of data that internet users create on a daily basis and that can’t be processed using traditional methods because of the volume, variety, and velocity (the three Vs of Big Data).
+Basically, this term refers to the huge amounts of data that internet users create on a daily basis and that can’t be processed using traditional methods because of the volume, variety, velocity, and veracity (the four Vs of Big Data).
 That is why most companies hire specialized big data engineers who are able to go through it and obtain useful information.
 This information is often used to personalize the customer experience and can, therefore, be quite beneficial.

 The Problem: Inexperienced marketers believe that big data is a must if you want to improve your CX.
 The reality is a bit different, however.
 Whether you’ll get into big data or not depends a lot on your company and your (financial) capabilities.
 As Smarter CX points out – you need to have a clear plan regarding what data you want to extract and how you will implement to improve your CX.
 Collecting heaps of unnecessary data will only drain your resources, take up your valuable time, and hurt your company’s marketing efforts.
 If you have no explicit need for big data, don’t waste your time with it.